The-AI-Alliance/trust-safety-user-guide/docs/contributing.markdown

 ## Contributors

-The following people have contributed to the creation and maintenance of this document:
+The following people have contributed to the creation and maintenance of this user guide:

 * [Dean Wampler](mailto:dwampler@thealliance.ai)
 * [Bill Stout](mailto:bill.stout@servicenow.com)
 * [Chris Giblin](mailto:cgi@zurich.ibm.com)

+Much of the content described here, especially in the [exploring]({{site.baseurl}}/exploring/exploring) section, was developed and copyrighted by the corresponding organizations, as noted.